Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 DLA Installation Support at Battle CreekAttention: Common Access Card Office, Room 2-1-6274 Washington St. NBattle Creek, MI 49037-3084

 The following items, if applicable to you, should be brought when you in process for your CAC or Dependent ID.

 Civil Service Employees:

 CAC's: Military or Civilian, Retirees - Military or Civilian, and Dependent ID card renewal:

 Military Children - Full- time Students (Age 21-26):

 New DoD civilian, military, and Contractor employees are required to attend the New Employee Orientation at the Hart-Dole-Inouye Federal Center.
-The New Employee Orientation is held the second Wednesday every month from 0800-1400 in the French Room.
-The new employee's sponsor will assist the new employee with the orientation sign-up and escorting them to the training area.
+The New Employee Orientation is held virtually the second Wednesday of every month.
+The new employee's sponsor will assist the new employee with the orientation sign-up.